-"The Kingfisher Trail is ideal for those looking for a real "off the beaten track" experience.
-The country lanes that it follows are largely devoid of traffic – you can expect to encounter only a handful of vehicles in an hour’s riding.
-The scenery is always beautiful and often spectacular, with wonderful panoramas over Upper and Lower Lough Erne and Lough MacNean, opening out from many vantage points along the way.
+“The Kingfisher Trail is ideal for those looking for a real "off the beaten track" experience.
+The country lanes that it follows are largely devoid of traffic – you can expect to encounter only a handful of vehicles in an hour’s riding on these quiet roads.
+The scenery is always beautiful and often spectacular, with wonderful panoramas over Upper and Lower Lough Erne and Lough Macnean, opening out from many vantage points along the way.

 Other highlights include the caves at Marble Arch, the stately home at Florence Court, Belleek Pottery and the Crom Estate.
 The trail is over 480km in total, but can be split into shorter day trips.
 And it’s also perfect for cyclists with some previous experience, as it’s pretty remote in some parts and hilly in others.”

 “This west coast route is about 40km in length, travelling from the outskirts of Galway city on the Clifden Road to Moycullen, and then taking a left in the village.
 There is a climb, but once you’ve conquered this, it’s plain sailing.
 Travelling along this road towards Spiddal, you’ll eventually see the Cliffs of Moher to the right across the bay.

 On a clear day, the Aran Islands will appear on the horizon just before you head down into Spiddal village.
 Stop here for a coffee or a bite to eat in the crafts centre, pick up a souvenir, pop it in the backpack and then it’s homeward bound back to Galway city.”